Sarfraz-droid/twig-html-editor/README.md

 ## Development

-Built with React + TypeScript + Vite template with additional customizations for Twig templating and HTML head management.
+Built with React + TypeScript + Vite template with additional customizations for Twig templating, HTML head management, and URL state persistence.